autolab/Autolab/README.md

 - Numerous bug fixes

 ### (2021/10/12) Moved from Uglifier to Terser
-- Autolab has migrated from Uglifier to Terser for our Javascript compressor in order to support the latest Javascript syntax.
+- Autolab has migrated from Uglifier to Terser for our Javascript compressor to support the latest Javascript syntax.
 Please change `Uglifier.new(harmony: true)` to `:terser` in your `production.rb`

 ### v2.5.0 (2020/02/22) Upgrade from Rails 4 to Rails 5
 - Autolab has been upgraded from Rails 4 to Rails 5 after almost a year of effort!
-There are still some small bugs to be fixed, but it should not affect the core functionality of Autolab.
+There are still some small bugs to be fixed, but they should not affect the core functionality of Autolab.
 Please file an issue if you believe you have found a bug.

 ### [v2.4.0](https://github.com/autolab/Autolab/releases/tag/v2.4.0) (2020/02/08) Speedgrader - The new code viewer
-- The File Tree shows file hierarchy of student’s submission
+- The File Tree shows the file hierarchy of student’s submission
   - Click on a file to open
   - Click on a folder to expand
 - The Symbol Tree allows you to jump quickly to functions in the student’s code
   - Click on a function to jump
 - You can easily switch between submissions and files
-  - Up/down arrow keys change file
+  - Up/down arrow keys change the file
-  - Right/left arrow keys change submission
+  - Right/left arrow keys change the submission
-- How to use new annotation system:
+- How to use the new annotation system:
   - Make annotations with grade adjustments
   - Important: annotations can only be made for non-autograded problems (to preserve the original autograded score of the autograded problem)
-  - Annotations grade changes summarized by the Annotations table on the right
+  - Annotations grade changes are summarized by the Annotations table on the right
 - New: Score for problem automatically updates after annotation score changes based on the following formula (this no longer has to be done manually on the Gradebook):

  `score = max_score + ∑(annotation score changes) `
-- For example, a way to grade style in a deductive manner would be to set the max score for the Style problem, and make annotations with negative score for style violations and zero score for good style
+- For example, a way to grade style in a deductive manner would be to set the max score for the Style problem, and make annotations with a negative score for style violations and a zero score for good style

 UI Enhancements
 - Tables are more standardized